In the classic, and arguably best, installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.

 3: Keep moving forward.

-But he kept getting up and moving forward until he could land the left hook that finally toppled the giant.
+But he kept moving forward until he could land the legendary left hook that finally toppled the giant.

 Life is going to knock you down.
 It won’t always be sunshine and rainbows.